hyrumsycamore/CVP-103_piano_keys/README.md

 While the current models are fully functional, there are several "Stage 2" engineering goals I’ve identified to bring these even closer to the OEM Yamaha experience.
 **1. Integrated Maintenance Indicators**
 The original Clavinova keys feature molded Orientation Indicators that point toward the locking mechanism.
-  **The Goal:** Integrate a small debossed arrow or icon into the top of the internal frame.
+&nbsp;&nbsp;&nbsp;&nbsp;**The Goal:** Integrate a small debossed arrow or icon into the top of the internal frame.
-  **The Benefit:** This would simplify the installation and lubrication process for future repairs, ensuring that even someone unfamiliar with the internal chassis can orient the keys correctly.
+&nbsp;&nbsp;&nbsp;&nbsp;**The Benefit:** This would simplify the installation and lubrication process for future repairs, ensuring that even someone unfamiliar with the internal chassis can orient the keys correctly.
 **2. Advanced Weighting & Inertia Control**
 To truly mimic a professional Graded Hammer action, the keys need to be heavier in the bass and lighter in the treble.
 I am exploring three levels of implementation:
-  **Level 1** (The Simple Fix): Varying the Infill Percentage from 50% (Bass) down to 10% (Treble).
+ &nbsp;&nbsp;&nbsp;&nbsp;**Level 1** (The Simple Fix): Varying the Infill Percentage from 50% (Bass) down to 10% (Treble).
 This changes the static weight but does not fully solve the "feel" of the key's return.
-  **Level 2** (Front-Loading): Using Slicer Modifiers to increase the density specifically at the front of the key.
+ &nbsp;&nbsp;&nbsp;&nbsp;**Level 2** (Front-Loading): Using Slicer Modifiers to increase the density specifically at the front of the key.
 This better approximates the Moment of Inertia required for a realistic strike.
-  **Level 3** (The Professional Solution): Designing Internal Cavities within the model to allow for a "mid-print pause."
+ &nbsp;&nbsp;&nbsp;&nbsp;**Level 3** (The Professional Solution): Designing Internal Cavities within the model to allow for a "mid-print pause."
 This would allow the user to drop in small metal weights (like steel nuts or lead shot) before the printer seals the chamber, perfectly replicating the heft of a real piano key.
 **3. Dynamic Damping (Bounce Pads)**
 The original keys utilize a small rubber "Bounce Pad" at the tip of the locking shaft.
 While its exact purpose is subtle, I suspect it serves as a vibration dampener to reduce mechanical noise and prevent long-term wear on the chassis.
-  **The Goal:** Design a secondary, screw-in or snap-fit component.
+&nbsp;&nbsp;&nbsp;&nbsp;**The Goal:** Design a secondary, screw-in or snap-fit component.
-  **The Implementation:** This part would be printed in a flexible filament like TPU or TPE.
+&nbsp;&nbsp;&nbsp;&nbsp;**The Implementation:** This part would be printed in a flexible filament like TPU or TPE.
 It would be a fascinating challenge in Multi-material design and assembly tolerances to ensure the pad stays secure during high-intensity play.

 # ------ The Origin Story: Engineering Hubris vs. Reality ------ #
 This project was born from a mix of necessity and academic hubris.
 Growing up, I was forced into piano lessons—a chore I eventually grew to love in middle school when "pounding the keys" became my primary stress reliever.
 After getting married and moving into a college apartment, I finally decided to invest in a piano of my own.
 I scoured the local resale market and found what I thought was a steal on a Yamaha Clavinova CVP-103.
 It turned out the "great deal" was due to 14 of the keys being completely shattered.
 My initial engineering instinct was simple: just use some glue.
 To my dismay, the plastic was irreparable, and OEM replacements on eBay were nearly $10 per key.
 At $140+ for a full set, the repair cost was approaching the value of the piano itself.
 Naturally, I decided to put my engineering brain to work and 3D print the replacements.
 Easier said than done.

 **------ The Prototyping Process: 3D Scanning ------**
 Lacking extensive 3D modeling experience at the time, I attempted a high-tech shortcut: I used the professional 3D scanning arm available to students at BYU.
 The process was fascinating—the arm tracks its exact spatial coordinates in conjunction with a rotating pedestal, using a laser measurement system to plot thousands of points in real-time.
 Watching the digital twin form on the screen as if from nowhere was incredible.